BlockstreamResearch/simfony/doc/context.md

 Note that contexts handle only the **target type** of an expression!

-Source types are handled by environments and the translation of Simphony to Simplicity.
+Source types are handled by environments and the translation of Simfony to Simplicity.

 We write Γ ⊎ Δ to denote the **disjoint union** of Γ and Δ.